Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-4.md

 ## Add More Demos

-In [part three](/docs/tutorials/create-a-new-component-part-3) we added an `inverse` theme for each brand and a `b2c` theme for the master brand but no demos for these.
+In [part three](/docs/tutorials/create-a-new-component-part-3) we added an `inverse` theme for each brand and a `b2c` theme for the core brand but no demos for these.
 That means there is no visual preview for potential users of our component, and no ability to copy the html for these themes from the [Origami component registry](https://registry.origami.ft.com/components/).

 To add new demos we will update `origami.json`.
 This file contains lots of information about our components, including its name, description, demos, and more — see the [Origami Manifest specification](/spec/v1/manifest/) for full details.